gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 The bot's lenses rotated.
 "Unlikely.
 Very little is safe in this region.
-But its absence from this one's database is unusual."
+But its absence from this one's database suggests that Lasercase will not think to look for us here."

 Maddy took a deep breath and let it out.
-"Well,
-if you don't know about it
-then maybe your friends don't either.
-Come on."
+"All right."
 She started down the path.

 Sindy pulled her back.
 "Maddy!
 It's *scary*.
 It looks like it has spiders."

-She put her arm around her little sister's shoulders.
+She put her arm around her little sister's shoulders again.
 "We have to rest somewhere,"
-she said into the warm patch of fur on top of Sindy's head.
+she said into the patch of fur on top of Sindy's head.
 "And if there are spiders,
 Dockety can squish them for us.
-All right?"
+Aright?"
+She felt rather than saw Sindy nod her head.
+"Good girl."

 The bunker didn't look any less scary as they got closer to it.
 In fact,
 by the time they reached the door
 Maddy was wondering about spiders as well.
-Would hiding in a patch of trees really be that---
+Would hiding in a patch of trees really be that—

 *Sploosh.*
 "Right," she muttered.
-She was about to slip through the door when Dockety put a manipulator on her arm.
+She was about to slip through the door when Dockety put out a manipulator to stop her.

 "This one will go first," it said.
 Reaching up to its chest,